CumuloEpsilon/Standish-Ephemeris/README.md

    (9 planets, 2 million days 3000 BC - 3000 AD) on one core of a Raspberry Pi 3 (Raspbian/gfortran)
    which completed in, wait for it,...
 4 seconds.

+- Accurate calculation of planet position.
+How accurate?
+JPL reports here https://ssd.jpl.nasa.gov/?planet_pos , and I have done a check against DE430 authoritative ephemeris and present results here (see accuracy_standish.pdf).
+  Basically, if 0.01 AU accuracy is good for you, you are good to go with this method.

  - Simplified BSD license!
 Take the program, glare at it, spit on it, make it your own (but don't forget to use the BSD license if you publish or distribute, of course).
 Be nice and let me know if you find a mistake or have a nice improvement.
 Otherwise its FREE FREE FREE!
 And it runs fine using the free gfortran.